platoartrade/platoartrade.github.io/index.md

 - We highly recommend that requesters only trade with our merchants, and not the members.
 - Requesters need to send the full amount (including bonus) before merchants can proceed with their part.
-- Both parties are only allowed to exchange items, and must not involve other currencies.
+- Both parties are only allowed to exchange items, and must not involve any other types of exchanges.
 - Both parties are advised to take screenshots or screen recordings during a trade.
 - If there's an issue, you must report to the group owners.